38 cm SK C/34 naval gun: History

-The first time these guns were used in combat was when the German battleship sailed out to hunt convoys alongside the heavy cruiser Prinz Eugen in May 1941.
+The first time these guns were used in combat was when the German battleship Bismarck sailed out to hunt convoys alongside the heavy cruiser Prinz Eugen in May 1941.
 Enroute was countered by the British heavy cruisers Norfolk and Suffolk, where the 38-cm guns were fired in anger for the first time in the war, warding off the two heavy cruisers (although the blast from them disabled the ship's own radar).
 Soon afterwards, the British battleships and engaged Bismarck, and her guns were fired in anger again, sinking Hood with a single hit.
 With Hood sunk, Bismarck turned her attention to Prince of Wales, hitting her three times and, alongside Prinz Eugen, sent her running off.
 They would be fired again when Bismarck was attacked by Fairey Swordfish torpedo bombers, where they were fired into the water to create massive splashes in order to blow away the British bombers.
 After Bismarck sustained a rudder jam, she was attacked by the British battleships King George V and Rodney.
 They would be fired but would claim no hits as they were all destroyed by 14-inch (356 mm) and 16-inch (406 mm) gunfire.

 A few years later, on September 7, 1943, the German battleship Tirpitz used her 38-cm guns to bombard the island Spitzbergen.
 Fifty-two 38-cm shells were fired, and several shore installments were destroyed, and 74 soldiers were killed.